Top 10 Most Dangerous States in 2026: Where Americans Face the Highest Risk

 - High auto accident rates

 Homeowners here frequently deal with denied or underpaid insurance claims, especially after major storms.
+If this sounds familiar, read our breakdown of which insurance companies deny the most claims.

 2. Texas